openstad/openstad-docs/technical/image/README.md

 ## Clients
 For every site create a row in the MySQL clients table.
 Generate a random token that's safe.
 Currently there is no interface for creating so create it command line or through an mysql interface like sequelpro or phpmyadmin.
+The seed will generate one if the ENV values is

 ## Uploading an image
 Example with node.js, using node-fetch & form-data.
-Notice dotenv is used for API values.
-Pass the access_token that you've generated for the client.
-(For security make sure it's over HTTPS)
+Pass the access_token that you've generated for the client, can be in url or as header "Bearer: ${token}" make sure it's over HTTPS.

 ```
 const FormData = require('form-data');